All Products

 2. In the left-side navigation pane, choose Automated Task > Task Execution Management.

-3. Find the execution task by time and click Details in the Actions column.
+3. Find the execution by time and click Details in the Actions column.

-For example, in the Basic Information section, you can view the execution ID and status.
-In the Execution Steps and Results section, you can click a task node to view the execution details.
+4. In the Basic Information section, check the execution ID and status.
+In the Execution Steps and Results section, click a task node to see the detailed output.
+If the execution failed, an error message is displayed on this page.
 For more information, see View the details of an execution.

 FAQ

-If you fail to execute an O&M task, troubleshoot the issue based on the error message in the execution result.
+If an Operation and Maintenance (O&M) task fails, find the cause based on the error message in the execution result.
 For more information, see FAQ.

 Error message